 How to Try to Get an Escape From Tarkov Refund Manually?

 If you buy Escape from Tarkov and you don’t like it, or the game doesn’t work properly, you might have to say goodbye to your money as refunds are not guaranteed.
 Still, some members on different forums around the web claim that they managed to get a refund from the Escape from Tarkov developers.

 Emailing the developers at email@example.com and explaining your case might be useful, as one Escape from Tarkov forum user claims.
 The more you support your request, the better, so make sure to include detailed descriptions and screenshots of problems you encountered.
 Since the game is nowhere near finished, arguments that it doesn’t work perfectly might not provide the desired result, but it’s worth trying.

 Other users from the U.S. claim they managed to secure a PayPal refund, as the game is still in a pre-order state.
 According to one Reddit user, PayPal doesn’t care much about the terms of service other than theirs, so it can be a good way to go.
 If you opt for this solution, check out the PayPal refund policy and how long PayPal refunds take.

 There is one more option that is easy and convenient.
 You can let DoNotPay handle this issue for you.

 DoNotPay Can Assist With Requesting an Escape From Tarkov Refund!

 Even when it seems that all is lost and that you will never recover your wasted money, DoNotPay can help.
 The first robot lawyer that fits in your pocket deals with shady merchants with success.
 The procedure requires just a few minutes of your time.
-All you need to do is sign up for a DoNotPay account in your web browser or get our iOS app for your iPhone and iPad.
+All you need to do is sign up for a DoNotPay account in your web browser.

 Once you log in, follow these straightforward instructions and be done with that Escape from Tarkov refund request in moments: